GitWasAMistakeItsNothingButTrash/STALKER-Anomaly/README.md

 - Something is causing the game to become stuttery in combat and prone to crashing in NPC crowds.

 - Spawn definitions are encrypted in a perl file that is too large to edit conveniently.

+- ~~Removing anomaly configs from zone registry causes game to not launch.~~

 - ~~Removing monster configs from creature registry causes game to not launch.~~